Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere: Code Validation

-\citet{Soler2013} ran many tests of Alfv\'en wave propagation in a partially ionized medium.
-The time-dependent test that was presented was an initial-value-problem where the initial value of the velocity is $v_{\perp}(z) = \cos{(\frac{20\pi}{L}z)}$ in the region of $z = [-10L, 10L]$ corresponding to a fundamental mode of a standing Alfv\'en wave.
-Three tests are shown of two different cases, where the initial value of neutral velocity is similar or zero.
-The three tests are three different order of magnitudes of the collision rates.
-It is important to note the MolMHD code used in this paper is a fundamentally different set of equations, using the primitive variables instead of the conservative ones.
-However, despite these differences, the results shown in Figure~\ref{fig:soler} are overall similar.
+\citet{Soler2013} ran many tests of Alfv\'en-wave propagation in a partially ionized medium.
+The time-dependent test that was presented was an initial-value-problem where the initial value of the velocity is $v_{\perp}(z) = \cos{(20\pi z / L)}$ in the region of $z = [-10L, 10L]$ corresponding to a fundamental mode of a standing Alfv\'en-wave.
+Three tests are shown of two different cases, where the initial value of the neutral velocity is similar or zero.
+The three tests are three different orders of magnitude of the collision rates.
+It is important to note the \textsf{MolMHD} code used in this article is a fundamentally different set of equations, using the primitive variables instead of the conservative ones.
+However, despite these differences, the results shown in Figure~\ref{fig:soler} are similar overall.